 The equipment store has a selection of Sony cameras, including NX3s, NX70s, and a Z7 which record to HD or HDV.
 We also have a Canon 7D and 60Ds.
 All cameras are issued with Miller tripods.

-Lighting gear includes Redhead kits, Blondies, Chinese Lanterns and Dedos.
+Lighting equipment includes: Redhead kits, Blondies, Chinese Lanterns and Dedos, and LEDs.
 There are a range of C-stands, cutters, gels, frames, reflectors and stands.
-There are 2 field portable dollies with tracks.
+There are 2 field-portable dollies with tracks.

-Sound equipment includes Sound Devices 302 mixers, Sennheiser shotgun mics, Mazantz solid state recorders and radio mics.
+Sound equipment includes Sound Devices 302 mixers and solid state recorders, Sennheiser shotgun mics, and radio mics.

-The edit suite computers are open 24 hours a day, 7 days a week during the academic year, and are used by lecturing staff to demonstrate and train students in post-production processes.
+During the academic year, the edit suite computers are open 24 hours a day, 7 days a week, and are used by lecturing staff to demonstrate and train students in post-production processes.
 Students have access to edit suite facilities for curriculum based exercises and projects.

 3-D Camera Array (Pictured above right)

 Thirty cameras arranged in a circle fire simultaneously to create the bullet time effect best known from The Matrix.
 The rig is used to capture a 3-D moment in time.

-The Department of Screen and Media has the use of a projection dome which is used for projecting a half sphere of image from a digital source.
+Screen and Media has the use of a portable projection dome which is used for screening a half sphere of image from a digital source.
 The dome can seat up to 15 people and can be used for screening circular or flat images.
 A spherical mirror is mounted on a projection stand and images wrap around the surface of the dome.
 Typically these are played on a laptop with stereo speakers.
-The dome is easily transported and can be set up inside or outside.
+The dome is easily transported and can be set up indoors or out.

 Return to Screen and Media Home page